Vastu Science

 It is important to know and apply the Vastu principles based on the Vastu foundations.

 The following is by no means an exhaustive list of all aspects of Vastu, but it is the essential principles that authentic Vastu consultants or Vastu architects take into account.
-Before applying such principles, they should be fully understood.

 The earth offers us different types of land, from marshy to desert, from flat to steeply sloping, from barren to fertile, etc..
 Each spot on earth has specific energies.
 Every patch of the earth has specific energies and no patch of it is fundamentally negative.
 Each piece of land offers different conditions under which different living beings thrive.
 The Vastu teachings help us to perceive and differentiate these qualities with our senses.
 We look for a piece of land that is suitable for human residence and gives us good results.
 Here we look at the vegetation, the ambience, the slope and the shape of the land, and inspect the earth for compactness, outgassing, fecundity, taste, sound, smell and colour.
 The surrounding area is also inspected for surrounding water bodies, polluters, etc..